lctrt/gull/README.md

 2 blocks are available at the moment:

-* S(chan, sampler): sampler block, must be present at the start of a chain
+* P(chan, sampler): sample player block, must be present at the start of a chain
 * C(start, duration): sample cutter

 Possible upcoming blocks: